 Classification System.
 The Classification System provides an inventory of the positions in the City of Republic.
-Each position should be assigned a specific grade assignment identified in accordance with the written job description.
-Some positions (i.e. Department Directors) will be assigned a salary range.
+Each position should be assigned a specific grade_classification_assignment identified in accordance with the written job description.
+All full-time_Some_positions (i.e. Department Directors) will be classified and provide assigned a salary range in accordance with the position's assigned salary schedule.

 Job Descriptions.
 All job descriptions should include the essential functions of the job, and the minimum requirements or qualifications needed to perform those essential functions, such as education, work experience, physical requirements, or other factors.
-The information contained in the job description should help determine the appropriate grade assignment for the position.
+The information contained in the job description should help determine the appropriate grade classification and corresponding salary assignment for the position.
 A set of job descriptions for all positions in the City should be maintained in the Human Resources office.

 Classification of Positions.
-For newly proposed positions, the Department Director should submit to Human Resources for review and signature: (1) a draft of the job description, (2) a narrative description of the reasons for the changes proposed, (3) the recommended grade assignment, and (4) an organizational chart if the organizational structure will be impacted in any way.
+For newly proposed positions, the Department Director should submit to Human Resources for review and signature: (1) a draft of the job description, (2) a narrative description of the reasons for the changes proposed, (3) the recommended grade-classification assignment, and (4) an organizational chart if the organizational structure will be impacted in any way.
 The proposal should be forwarded to the City Administrator for consideration.
 The proposal should be incorporated into the pay schedule for the current fiscal year and should normally be submitted and considered as part of the annual budget process.
 Ideally, requests should be submitted to the City Administrator by mid-August, in order to allow time to determine the appropriate salary range and cost factors, prior to submitting the final proposal.

 Reclassification of Positions.
 Department Directors may submit a request for a reclassification of a current position in their department at any time.
 The reclassification may be requested because the position is thought to have been incorrectly classified originally, or because a substantial change is thought to have occurred in the duties and responsibilities assigned to the position.
 Whether or not there is an incumbent in the position at the time, the decision as to whether a reclassification is appropriate should be based on the overall level of responsibility for the position, not on the qualifications of any incumbent.
 The Department Director should work with Human Resources, following the steps outlined above.
-Requests for reclassifications of positions from non-exempt to exempt must be evaluated in accordance with Fair Labor Standards Act which establishes criteria for which positions properly are exempt.
-When a position is reclassified to a higher grade assignment, the employee will typically advance to the step closest to providing at minimum a 5% increase in pay (+/-) without exceeding the maximum within the defined pay range.
+Requests for reclassifications of positions from non-exempt to exempt must be evaluated in accordance with the Fair Labor Standards Act which establishes criteria for which positions properly are exempt.
+When a position is reclassified to a higher grade-classified assignment, the employee will typically advance to the step closest to providing at minimum a 5% increase, or step closest to, in pay (+/-) without exceeding the maximum within the defined pay range.

 Additional compensation is subject to City Administrator approval.
-When a position is reclassified to a lower grade and the position has a current incumbent, the employee will advance to the step providing the smallest decrease in pay.
+When a position is reclassified to a lower grade classification and the position has a current incumbent, the employee will advancereflect on their assigned pay schedule to the step providing the smallest a decrease in pay as determined appropriate.
+Exceptions may be approved by the City Administrator or designee.

 Part-Time Positions.
-Part-time positions should be assigned to appropriate pay ranges by the Department Director, in conjunction with the Human Resources.
+Part-time positions should be assigned to appropriate pay ranges by the Department Director, in conjunction with the Human Human Resources.
 Employees in those positions may be eligible for annual performance increases and COLAs.